Introduction

 In addition to safety concerns, exceeding the weight limit for UPS shipments can incur additional fees and charges.
 If a package exceeds the weight limit, it may be subject to additional handling fees or may need to ship through a freight carrier.
 This can be more expensive than using UPS.

-How Can you Ensure Your Packages Meet the Weight Limit for UPS Shipments?
+How Can You Ensure Your Packages Meet the Weight Limit for UPS Shipments?

 To ensure your packages make the cut, there are several steps you can take: